Unit Circle Calculator

 On this page:

-Since the radius of the unit circle is 1, the right triangle’s hypotenuse is equal to 1.
+Since the radius of the unit circle is 1, the length of the right triangle’s hypotenuse is equal to 1.

-The edge of the triangle (leg a) is equal to the sine of the angle, while the base of the triangle (leg b) is equal to the cosine.
+As seen in the image above, the height of the triangle (leg a) is equal to the sine of the angle, while the length of the base of the triangle (leg b) is equal to the cosine.

 How to Find Coordinates on the Unit Circle

-The point, or coordinate, where the radius at the defined angle intersects the circle can also be calculated using trigonometric functions.
+For a specified angle, the point, or coordinate, where the radius intersects the circle can be calculated using trigonometric functions.

-As noted above, the edge of the right triangle formed is equal to the sine of the angle θ; this becomes the y-coordinate.
-The base of the triangle is equal to the cosine of the angle, which becomes the x-coordinate.
+As noted above, the height of the right triangle formed is equal to the sine of the angle θ; this becomes the y-coordinate.
+The length of the base of the triangle is equal to the cosine of the angle, which becomes the x-coordinate.

 Thus, the coordinate where the radius intersects the circle is: